contact-nat/restlet-sites/modules/com.restlet/tech-doc/restlet-studio/guide/01_get-started/03_sign-in.md

 Restlet Studio's sign up process is straightforward.
 It relies on social login to make signing up as simple as possible for you.

-To sign up, click on the **Sign in** button from the <a href="https://dhc.restlet.com/" target="_blank">Restlet Studio page</a> of our website and pick a social provider to identify yourself with.
+To sign up, click on the **Sign in** button from the <a href="http://studio.restlet.com/" target="_blank">Restlet Studio</a> and pick a social provider to identify yourself with.
 Your account will automatically be created for you.

 ![Sign in](images/sign-in.jpg "Sign in")